-A reasonable choice for your German bank account : DKB
+The most relevant option for your German bank account : N26

-Although it is lesser known than the ones above, my recommendation for your German bank account would be to apply for one at DKB for the following reasons :
+Although it is lesser known than the ones above, my recommendation for your German bank account would be to apply for one at N26 for the following reasons :

-- You can withdraw money for free everywhere in the world with the free visa card they offer.
+- You can withdraw money for free everywhere in the world with the free Mastercard they offer.
 Not all banks give credit cards for free.

 - No hidden fees, easy to close the account.

-You can even bypass this by confirming your identity online with a webcam directly with them.
+You can even your identity online with a webcam directly with them.
 That’s faster.

-An alternative choice for an online German bank account: comdirect
+An alternative choice for an online German bank account: DKB

-If for some reason you are looking for another online bank option, a great runner-up is comdirect.
+If for some reason you are looking for another online bank option, a great runner-up is DKB.
 It offers the same advantages as DKB and the same easy process to open the account online.
-They even add bonus money on top if you are satisfied with their service.
+However, they do not not support English as a communication language.
 More info this way.

 An alternative if you are looking for more service and physical branches: Postbank